 Though there are a few conflicting stories, boba is most commonly believed to have originated in Tainan, Taiwan at Hanlin Teahouse.
 The owner of the teahouse, Tu Tsong-he, first marketed the drink with white tapioca balls in 1986.
 Later, he switched to the now-familiar black pearls.
 By the early 1990s, boba was a sensation throughout East and Southeast Asia.
 In North America, it first became trendy in neighborhoods with predominantly Asian populations and gradually expanded into a widespread cultural phenomenon.

 Is Boba Healthy?

 As with most coffee and tea drinks, the nutritional value will depend on the preparation.
 Many boba drinks are high in sugar, carbs, and calories.
 If you’re concerned about your waistline or blood sugar, you’ll definitely want to order a small serving or save this treat for special occasions.
 Tapioca is devoid of beneficial nutrients on its own, but a quality green tea mixture should help you to circumvent some of the guilt.
-Just bear in mind that even a 16-ounce green tea boba can pack more than 50 grams of carbs, 40 grams of sugar, and about 240 calories.
+Just bear in mind that even a 16-ounce green tea boba can pack 38 grams of sugar and about 300 calories.